Parallelized Robust Distributed Model Predictive Control in the Presence of Coupled State Constraints: Simulation

-which is a condition for the nominal inter-robot distance.
-Intuitively, this means that if the graph of $ \hat{d}_{ij} $ exceeds the dashed line in Figure~\ref{fig:nominal_distances}, then \eqref{eq:simplified concistency constraint dist condition2} is violated.
-As a consequence, the reference state at the respective time is not changed in order to prevent a potential violation of the coupled state constraints (cf. Section~\ref{subsec:detremination of reference states}).
+which is a condition on the nominal inter-robot distance.
+Intuitively, this means that if the graph of $ \hat{d}_{ij} $ exceeds the dashed line in Fig.~\ref{fig:nominal_distances}, then \eqref{eq:simplified concistency constraint dist condition2} is violated.
+As a consequence, the reference state at the respective time is not changed in order to prevent a potential violation of the coupled state constraints (cf. Sec.~\ref{subsec:detremination of reference states}).

 This observation can be related to the relative actual costs in Table~\ref{tab:actual cost ratio}.
-The closer the nominal distance comes to the dashed line or even exceeds it, the closer is the performance of the proposed DMPC to the fixed reference DMPC (cf. $ \xi_{11} = 3.0 $).
-However, if $ \hat{d}_{ij} $ does not exceed the dashed line, the performance of the proposed DMPC scheme is closer to the performance of sequential DMPC and has a significantly improved performance compared to fixed reference DMPC where the relative costs are 11--53\% higher (cf. $ \xi_{11} = 2.0, \, 2.5 $).
-Most importantly, the proposed DMPC computes the control inputs more than 3--4 times faster (Table~\ref{tab:computation times}) than sequential DMPC.
-This is due to the parallel evaluation of the local optimization problems in the proposed DMPC and the reduced number of constraints as all state constraints are incorporated into the consistency constraint.
+The closer the nominal distance gets to the dashed line or even exceeds it, the closer is the performance of the proposed DMPC to that of the DMPC with fixed reference (cf. $ \xi_{11} = 3.0 $).
+However, if $ \hat{d}_{ij} $ does not exceed the dashed line, the performance of the proposed DMPC scheme is significantly improved compared to that of the DMPC with fixed reference where the relative costs are up to 45\% higher (cf. $ \xi_{11} = 1.5, \, 2.0 $).
+Compared to sequential DMPC, the performance of the proposed DMPC scheme also tends to be better in these cases.
+This indicates that the parallelized evaluation of the local optimization problems can be beneficial over a sequential one despite the need of a consistency constraint.
+In particular, the proposed DMPC computes the control inputs more than 4 times faster (Table~\ref{tab:computation times}) than sequential DMPC.
+This is due to the parallel evaluation of the local optimization problems in the proposed DMPC and the reduced number of constraints.
 This ratio further improves in favor of the proposed DMPC if more subsystems are added.
-Generally, an upper bound on the computation times cannot be given because the particular computation of the reference states is problem dependent.
-However, in this example, the proposed DMPC computes the control inputs at least $ M $-times faster than sequential DMPC where $ M := \max_{i\in\calV} |\calN_{i}| $ denotes the upper bound on the number of neighbors within the network.